aniasobo/dev-pills/tech-interviews/negotiating.md

 * Having more options is not always good.

-**Four major obstacles that prevent the creation of multiple options:**
+### Four major obstacles that prevent the creation of multiple options: <!-- omit in toc -->

 1. **Premature judgement**
      - inventing options does not come naturally